ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

   .subscribe(event => console.log(event));
 ```

-This sample will log all todos but in uncertain order, for instance, the second request might resolve before the first one and `mergeMap` doesn't care about the order, if that is important then use `concatMap`.
+This sample will log all todos but in uncertain order, for instance, the second request might resolve before the first one and `mergeMap` doesn't care about the order, If that is important then use `concatMap`.

 #### exhaustMap

-The final one and the most important in this writing is `exhaustMap`: it is like `switchMap` but with one key difference; it ignores the recent events in favor of the current inner observable completion in contrary to `switchMap` which cancels the previous inner observable in favor of new inner observable.
+The final one and the most important in this writing is `exhaustMap`: it is like `switchMap` but with one key difference; it ignores the recent events in favor of the current inner observable completion in contrary to `switchMap` which cancels the previous inner observable subscription in favor of a new one.

 ```ts
 source$